 Each station has their own method but these are the questions that are generally asked about a new song when considering it for airplay.

-These are also good questions to ask yourself when submitting your song to a radio station.
+These are also good questions to ask yourself before submitting your song to a radio station.

 A more effective way is to hire a radio promoter who already established relationships with the music directors of the radio stations on his contact list.